gadenbuie/js4shiny/README.md

 ```
 ````

-Each JavaScript chunk is evaluated in its own block scope and the return value of the block is automatically printed to the output chunk, unless the value is `undefined`.
+When the document is viewed in a browser, each JavaScript chunk is evaluated in its own block scope and the return value of the block is automatically printed to the chunk's output `<div>`, unless that value is `undefined`.

 Because each chunk is block-scoped, variables created in one block may not be available to other chunks.
 However, you can create global chunks by temporarily disabling the console redirect by adding the `js_redirect = FALSE` to the chunk that you would like to be evaluated in the global scope.
-This option disables the `console.log()` redirect and uses the standard JavaScript engine included in the \pkg{knitr} package.
+This option disables the `console.log()` redirect and uses the standard JavaScript engine included in the `knitr` package.
 Logged statements will still be available in the browser's developer tools console, and variables created in the global scope are thereafter available to all chunks.